poruvo/Boogeyman/Chapter4_PrismaticShift_Reflection.md

 My staggered steps...
 I'm moving like a puppet with loose strings.
 Visages of light, color, darkness, then nothingness.

-As I stumble in circles through these fragmented memories, small orbs of light are radiating and leaving my body.
+As I stumble in circles through these fragmented memories, small orbs of light are radiating from me; like fireflies leaving my body.
 What is happening to me?

 How have I lost control over my own body in my own dream?